apache/accumulo-website/pages/features.md

 In version 1.6.0, Accumulo introduced [ConditionalMutations][7]
 which allow users to perform efficient, atomic read-modify-write operations on rows.
-Conditions can be defined using on equality checks of the values in a column or the absence of a column.
+Conditions can be defined using equality checks of the values in a column or the absence of a column.
 For more information on using this feature, users can reference the Javadoc for [ConditionalMutation][CMUT] and [ConditionalWriter][CWRI].